GamingScripter/Darkrai-Y/Libraries/Webhook Services/Documentation.md

 ## Module Overview

-The `DYWebhookServices` module is designed to interact with Discord webhooks, allowing you to send messages and rich embeds to specified URLs.
+The `Darkrai Y Webhook Services` module is designed to interact with Discord webhooks, allowing you to send messages and rich embeds to specified URLs.
 It provides various utilities for formatting text, mentions, and more.

 ## Usage